robertkrimen/otto/README.md

     value.apply(thisValue, argumentList)
 ```

-An undefined value and an error will result if:
+A value of undefined and an error will result if:

 1. There is an error during conversion of the argument list
 2. The value is not actually a function